 Sustainability Cubed includes reviews and recommendations for products and services.
 As much as I would like to use each item before giving a personalised review, I don’t believe this is sustainable.
 I do not want to have a constant stream of products delivered to my door, leaving me with unnecessary packaging and unwanted products at the end of the review.
 I’m only one person, I don’t need or want all these things.
 For these reasons, I generally base recommendations on extensive research along with personal experiences where appropriate.

 I have an affiliate relationship with some (not all) of the companies and products I recommend.
 This means if you make a purchase via my affiliate links, I receive a small commission from the retailer at no extra cost to you.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Affiliate links are always marked with a * after the link.

 Does this make me biased?
 I try my best to provide accurate information and suggest quality products but I do believe all reviews and recommendations are inherently biased to some degree.
 That being said, my relationship with my readers is more important than financial relationships.
-Breaking the trust we have by making poor recommendations is counter productive.
+Breaking the trust we have by making poor recommendations is counterproductive.
 Any short term benefit would be to the detriment of the long term success of the site.
 I’m in this for the long term.
 If you believe you’re seeing unnecessary bias in a review, please contact me and I’ll address the issue.

 Display Advertising and Paid Listings

 I use a well respected, US-based small business to serve display advertising (banner ads) on this site.
-I actively block ads from unethical industries but if you see an ad you believe is inappropriate, please take a screenshot and forward it on to me so I can revise my ad settings and block list.
+I actively block ads from unethical industries but if you see an ad you believe is inappropriate, please take a screenshot and forward it to me so I can revise my ad settings and block list.

-Creating a ‘Sustainability School’ is a goal of mine but development of the course is currently on hold.
-Once COVID-19 is under control, I would like to return to university to complete a Masters of Sustainability and continue with volunteering in the industry.
+Creating a ‘Sustainability School’ is a goal of mine but the development of the course is currently on hold.
+Once COVID-19 is under control, I would like to return to university to complete a Master of Sustainability and continue volunteering in the industry.
 Sustainability is a broad topic that requires a deep understanding of many issues which I don’t pretend to have right now.
 Until then, I am reading as much as I can while taking a number of sustainability courses to improve my knowledge, beginning with a Graduate Certificate of Environment.

 I welcome feedback and constructive criticism.
 Feel free to contact me with your thoughts and questions.